This article covers:

 Our customers who use the ideal flow of importing a credit card and SmartScanning their receipts also take advantage of our great feature that reduces duplicate credit card expenses.

-When the card transaction is imported, it will auto-match the receipt with that transaction by matching the date, amount, and currency of the two.
+When the company card transaction is imported, it will automatically merge with that SmartScanned expense by matching the date, amount, and currency of the two.
 Here is an example of an auto-matched transaction.
+You'll magically see your SmartScanned receipt become a non-reimbursable expense with the appropriate card transaction, with the card noted at the top of the expense!